CTPUG/wafer/docs/settings.rst

     When ``True``, users can register for the conference.
     (Note, this is not the same as signing up for an account on the website.)

+``WAFER_SCHEDULE_MAX_AUTHORS``
+   A number.
+   This is the maximum list of people to be listed as talk authors in the schedule.
+If the number of talk authors is higher than this, then they get displayed as "First Author, et al."

 ``WAFER_SSO``
     A list of SSO mechanisms in use.
     Possible options are: ``'github'``, ``'gitlab'``.